Ensure you have the group register and emergency contact numbers for all leaders and students

 They march around the hall in reverse chronological order, from the nineteenth century through to Stone Age man.
 It includes royalty, military, religious and political figures as well as explorers, inventors, poets and artists all from Scotland’s past.
 The procession starts with the author and historian Thomas Carlyle, who played a significant role in the establishment of the Scottish National Portrait Gallery, and the National Portrait Gallery in London.

 Look up!
-There is a night sky painted on the ceiling of the hall
+There is a night sky painted on the ceiling of the hall.
+You can find over 2,000 constellations and is a representation of the night sky in the northern hemisphere

 Find other familiar faces when you discover contemporary portraits of pop culture icons like Billy Connolly, Emeli Sandé and Tilda Swinton in the galleries above.
 You will spot recent pioneers in science, sport and the arts and sit alongside famous historical figures such as Mary Queen of Scots, Robert Burns and Charles Edward Stuart.